rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 Since we created a passphrase for key we are prompted for the passphrase, then logged in.

 If you need to have automated login, you can create a key without a passphrase.
-They actual connection is still secure, but if you lose control of the private key anyone can use it.
+The actual connection is still secure, but if you lose control of the private key anyone can use it.
 It's one of those religious arguments that exit in security circles.

 #### Using the keys with a Cisco IOS switch